-Accessing Ante-Natal Parent Craft 2010/11
+Accessing Ante-Natal Parent Craft March 2012

-Actions Required: Disseminate information and advice on family planning, cancer screening, STI's, Healthy relationships and LGBT
+Actions Required: Disseminate information and advice on family planning, cancer screening, STIs, Healthy relationships and LGBT.
+Advice is received better on a one to one basis.

 The Story Behind the Trends - Across each area no pregnant women are accessing antenatal parent craft classes.